balena-io/balena-cli/doc/cli.markdown

 Consider .gitignore files in addition to the .dockerignore file.
 This reverts to the CLI v11 behavior/implementation (deprecated) if compatibility is required until your project can be adapted.

+#### --release-tag RELEASE-TAG

+Set release tags if the push to a cloud application is successful.
+Multiple arguments may be provided, alternating tag keys and values (see examples).
+Hint: Empty values may be specified with "" (bash, cmd.exe) or '""' (PowerShell).

 # Settings